What is the Better Careers Design Group?

 - Build and grow a diversified pool of talented workers

 How will the Better Careers Design Group collaborate?

 The Design Group will follow an 18-month applied study.
-Through six full-day interactive workshops, supporting experiential activities, and one-on-one technical assistance from Third Sector, the group will learn an integrated, collaborative approach to generating ideas and establishing feedback loops around improving outcomes.
+Through six full-day interactive workshops, applied activities, and one-on-one technical assistance from Third Sector, the group will learn an integrated, collaborative approach to generating ideas and establishing feedback loops around improving outcomes.
 Design Group members will refine their solutions based on input from other group members, colleagues, partner organizations, and residents.
-The result will be a plan to implement these systems-change solutions in their communities.
+The result will be a plan to collectively implement these solutions in their communities.
 Group members can expect to graduate with experience in human-centered design and outcomes orientation that can impact many aspects of their day-to-day work.

 Who Should Apply?

 Up to ten government agencies and up to six Better Careers grantees and will be selected to be a part of the Design Group.
 Organizations may apply independently or as a cross-sector team composed of one or more government agencies and one or more Better Careers grantees.
 Preference will be given to grantees and agencies that operate within the same geography and have collaborative relationships.
 The Better Careers Design Group is intended to be as representative as possible of the California workforce development system, demonstrating diversity by populations served and career pathway options.

 Third Sector will select government agencies and Better Career grantees to join the Design Group on the basis of their

 - Enthusiasm for innovation,

 - Commitment to developing and making progress towards equity goals, and

 - Ability to support the Irvine Better Career initiative goals.